BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 notification, it will only receive it once (it behaves as a binary semaphore).

+**Note**

+> The number of unique notifiers per PD is limited to the number
+> of bits in a machine word by the underlying seL4 Notification
+> mechanism.
-**Note: The number of unique notifiers per PD is limited by the number of bits in a machine word.
-This is expected to be sufficient for the target application domains of the seL4 Core Platform.
-Should the number of notifiers exceed this limit, a more complex protocol will need to be specified that allows disambiguating a larger number of notifiers.**
+> This is expected to be sufficient for the
+> target application domains of the seL4 Core Platform.
+Should the
+> number of notifiers exceed this limit, a more complex protocol will
+> need to be specified that allows disambiguating a larger number of notifiers.**

 ------